+Careful documentation allows all treatment providers to see treatment goals and any accommodations that have been made to achieve them.
 A treatment plan also helps counselors monitor progress and make adjustments to treatment when needed.
-This documentation of the most important components of treatment helps the therapist and client stay informed, provides an opportunity to discuss treatment as planned, and can act as a reminder and a motivating tool.
-To keep treatment going, it is important that case notes reflect the client's progress or lack of progress toward treatment goals.
-However, because counselors will often be included in treatment plans for clients with those types of diagnoses, they need to be competent enough to understand any DSM diagnosis and its treatment best practices, even if they don't diagnose the client on their own, says Karl.
+Documentation of the most important components of treatment helps the therapist and client stay informed, provides an opportunity to discuss treatment as planned, and can act as a reminder and a motivating tool.
+As treatment progresses, counselors work with clients to change or adjust treatment goals to go beyond symptom control and focus on underlying problems.